 The purpose of the Student Grievance Procedure shall be to provide equitable and orderly processes to resolve any differences or dispute between a student and a staff or faculty member about College policies or learning activities affecting the student.
-This may include but is not limited to grading, instructional procedures, class attendance policies, instructional quality, and other situations where the student believes he/she is being treated unfairly or arbitrarily.
+This may include but is not limited to grading, instructional procedures, class attendance policies, instructional quality, and other situations where the student believes they are being treated unfairly or arbitrarily.
 Refer to the college catalog for an explanation of the procedure.
-Please refer to the college catalog - Student Handbook Section pg.
-213-214.
+Please refer to the college catalog or Student Handbook.